circstat/pycircstat/README.md

 Installation
 ------------

-The package can be installed as usual with
+The package can be installed via pip (`pip` might need to be replaced by `pip3`)

+    sudo pip install pycircstat

+You can also install it via

     python setup.py install